majidnazari65/dynamic-faq-accordion-for-elementor/README.md

 - **Edit Mode Handling**: Displays error messages in Elementor’s editor if content is missing; shows nothing on the frontend.

 ### Installation
-1. Copy the plugin files to the `wp-content/plugins/faq-accordion-widget` directory.
-2. Clone this repository and zip it or [download zip file](https://github.com/majidnazari65/dynamic-faq-accordion-for-elementor/archive/refs/heads/main.zip) directly.
+1. Clone this repository and zip it or [download zip file](https://github.com/majidnazari65/dynamic-faq-accordion-for-elementor/archive/refs/heads/main.zip) directly.
-3. Activate the plugin from the WordPress admin panel.
+2. Install and Activate the plugin from the WordPress admin panel.
-4. Ensure Elementor is installed and active on your site.
+3. Ensure Elementor is installed and active on your site.

 ### Usage
 1. **Metabox Setup**: